 - What do they like about your existing products?

 - What companies influence them?

 These questions provide some great foundational information for your buyer personas, but remember:

 There are a few easy ways to work on this goal.
-Make sure you’re using appropriate keyword targeting in your B2B PPC advertising strategy to avoid wasting precious clicks on the wrong type of keywords.
+Make sure you’re using appropriate keyword targeting in your B2B PPC advertising strategy to avoid wasting precious clicks on the wrong type of keywords (this also helps your ad quality score).
 The better your keyword targeting, the better your B2B PPC leads will be.